Create in CRM Step - Salesforce

 In addition, you have the ability to add fields that may not be present on your list.
 When clicking on the “Add field to set on new records”, you can select a field from your Salesforce field names to include in this step.
 For instance, you may want to add information containing the lead source, even though the lead source field is not in your list.
 Click on “Add field to set on new records”, and choose Lead Source to select the appropriate lead source value.

-+ Add Field - Allows you to select any field pulled in from your CRM Administration to add to this new record in Salesforce.com.
++ Add Field - Allows you to select any field pulled in from your Data Management to add to this new record in Salesforce.com.
 Once a field is added, you can select the corresponding value for that field.
 In the example below, I will assign the new record to the US Lead Queue:

 Lead creation notes: